durbodeu/RaystyGFB/application-template.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.

-### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
-- An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
-- An indication of why your team is interested in creating this project.

 ### Project Details